Achint08/Visual-SLAM/README.md

 - Eigen (For linear algebra and geometry)
 - Sophus (Lie Algebra for optimization)
 - OpenCV (For image processing)
+- G2O (For curve fitting and optimization as graph problem)
+- Ceres (For curve fitting and optimization)

 ## How to Build